 The liquid and vapor line service valves are used for removing refrigerant, flushing, leak testing, evacuating, checking charge and charging.
 Each valve is equipped with a service port which has a factory-installed valve stem.
-Figure 2 provides information on how to access and operating both angle and ball service valves.
+Figure 2 provides information on access and operation of both angle and ball service valves